snowflakedb/pdo_snowflake/README.rst

 PHP Versions and Extensions
 ----------------------------------------------------------------------

-PHP 7.2+ is supported.
+PHP 7.2 is supported.
 The following extensions are required:

     * pdo
     * json

+If you're not building PHP from source, you will also need to install the corresponding development package for your environment

 Application Server (Optional)
 ----------------------------------------------------------------------